 This Executive Committee will appoint experts to evaluate the proposals submitted to the calls for accessing the HPC resources, who will be made public jointly with the call resolution.

-RICAP counts on Salma Jalife Villalón (Mexico) as CYTED supervisor.
+RICAP counts on Salma Jalife Villalón (Mexico) and Andrea Morales Rodríguez as CYTED supervisors.